Cruise Advice For the Best Palermo Port Experience

 Sferracavallo8.5 miles25 minsSeafood restaurants and emerald water

 A little planning can make your beach day much smoother, especially if you’re visiting on a cruise schedule.
-These tips help you avoid common mistakes while making the most of your time.
+These tips help will you avoid common mistakes, while making the most of your time.

 Choosing the Right Beach Experience